The State mechanism¶

 StandardState(variables=VariableCollection(independent_variables=[Variable(name='x', value_range=(-10, 10), allowed_values=None, units='', type=<ValueType.REAL: 'real'>, variable_label='', rescale=1, is_covariate=False)], dependent_variables=[Variable(name='y', value_range=None, allowed_values=None, units='', type=<ValueType.REAL: 'real'>, variable_label='', rescale=1, is_covariate=False)], covariates=[]), conditions= x 0 5.479121 1 -1.222431 2 7.171958 3 3.947361 4 -8.116453, experiment_data=Empty DataFrame Columns: [x, y] Index: [], models=[])

-Special case: autora.state.estimator_on_state
+Special case: autora.state.estimator_on_state for scikit-learn estimators¶

-The "theorist" component in an AutoRA cycle is often a scikit-learn
+The "theorist" component in an AutoRA cycle is often a scikit-learn compatible estimator which implements a curve

-fitting function like a linear, logistic or symbolic regression. scikit-learn
+fitting function like a linear, logistic or symbolic regression. scikit-learn estimators are classes, and they have

-a specific wrapper: autora.state.estimator_on_state
+a specific wrapper: autora.state.estimator_on_state, used as follows:

 from sklearn.linear_model import LinearRegression